 Current Calls for Artists

 As The Store’s reputation for featuring unique work by nationally recognized craft artists has grown, we have become increasingly selective about the artists whose work we choose to feature.
-Artists interested in representation in The Store should download our guide to submissions here.
+Artists interested in representation in The Store should complete our online application here.
 Please contact our Store manager for additional information:

 5645 Butler Street

 The Studio offers three semesters annually of day, evening and weekend classes in contemporary and traditional craft media for adults and teens.
 Our instructors include university professors, internationally known visiting artists, and production studio craftsmen.
 The Studio’s primary focus on distinctive offerings developed around four key themes: urban experience, artist and process, art and the environment, and crossing cultural boundaries deepens the organization’s craft niche, and strengthens ties to our exhibitions of work by national and international artists for a complete educational experience.

 Artist instructors interested in sharing their enthusiasm and expertise with students in The Studio are asked to provide a class proposal, samples of your work, and references.
 Instructors must possess excellent organizational, communication, and teaching skills.

 For more information or to submit materials, please contact the Education Department at firstname.lastname@example.org.

 Elizabeth R. Raphael Founder’s Prize

 Applications are now closed for the 2022 Elizabeth R. Raphael Founder’s Prize.